astorDev/confi/providers/dotnet/article/index.md

 As of now, our `Counter` doesn't really count anything.
 To fix that, we'll need a background timer triggering the update.
 Let's install a helper package for that:

 > I've written a dedicated [article about timers in .NET](https://medium.com/@vosarat1995/net-timers-all-you-need-to-know-d020c73b63a4), that investigates various ways we can use .NET timers.
 The article also explains how exactly the package below works.
-You can check it out, but the code should be pretty self-explainatory
+You can check it out, but the code should be pretty self-explanatory

 ```sh
 dotnet add package Backi.Timers
 ```

-Now, let's define a proper logic of assigning the timer, which we'll assing `0` first time the loading is triggered and increment existing value by `1` if our key is already present:
+Now, let's define a proper logic of assigning the timer, which we'll assign `0` the first time the loading is triggered and increment the existing value by `1` if our key is already present:

 ```cs
 public override void Load() {